A question that we are commonly asked is ‘what do we mean by dry assembled’?

 Dry assembled means that the unit will be delivered to you, fully built with any necessary shelves and holes required to adjust them, already in place.

-The only difference to a dry assembled unit is that there is no glue in the dowel holes.
-This makes it possible for your kitchen fitter to deconstruct the unit into it’s component parts, and make modifications to work around obstacles such as boilers & pillars with in the kitchen.
+The only difference to a dry assembled unit is that there is no glue in the dowel holes for the gable ends of the unit.
+This makes it possible for your kitchen fitter to deconstruct the unit and make modifications to work around obstacles such as boilers & pillars with in the kitchen.

 Dry assembled units are easily identified within your delivery, as they are wrapped in dry assembled tape.
 With regards to dry assembled units, we can supply a maximum of 3 dry assembled units per order.